 Symptoms of an abscess include fever, toothache, and a sour or unpleasant taste in the mouth.

-How fistula forms on the gums and what causes it?
+How does fistula on the gums form and what causes it?

 Tooth fistula usually occurs when teeth or gums with an abscess cause infection.
 After some time, discharge from the infection accumulates, and increasing pressure causes a fistula that connects the abscess to the gums.